dsidavis/DSIWeb/content/articles/OfficeHours/DuncanTempleLang.md

 Day: Thu
 Time: 12-1pm
 Tags: Office Hours
-Date: 2018-1-19
+Date: 2018-09-25

 Dr. Duncan Temple Lang holds drop-in office hours weekly in the DSI.
 He provides expertise on all things digital and data science (statistics, applied computing, visualization, workflows, reproducibility, ...).

-Dr. Temple Lang is the DSI Director and a professor in the Department of Statistics.
+Dr. Temple Lang is the DSI Director, Professor in the Department of Statistics, and Interim Associate Dean of Graduate Programs.